 Step 1: Lodge complaint at ADLSA – within 7 days of notification of deduction.

-Step 2: ADLSA will decide to either cancel, reduce or agree the deduction.
+Step 2: ADLSA will decide to either cancel, reduce or agree with the deduction.
 ADLSA’s decision is final.

 Workers’ Support and Insurance Fund